tevoran/RaumMotor/doc/high-level-design.md

 - Easy to develop

 Each design decision needs to take these into account although the weight of each might vary.

+## General Design Decisions

+The engine itself will be using C++-20.

 ## The Required Systems of the Engine